litmuschaos/litmus/k8s/aws/k8s-installer/README.md

 # AWS platform specific code and scripts

 ## Amazon web service and setting up Kubernetes cluster using KOPS

-These playbook act as a wrapper class for all the `kops`, `aws`  command.
+These playbook act as a wrapper class for all the `kops`, `aws`  command

 ### Prerequisites

 - kubectl
 - aws
 - kops